-- 69. As previously discussed under B.5, audit settlements are available in Saint Kitts and Nevis.
-While Saint Kitts and Nevis specifies that entering into an audit settlement does not prevent the taxpayer from having access to MAP, which can be found in section 10 of the draft MAP guidance, the relationship between access to MAP and audit settlements could be further detailed. - 70.
-No peer input was received.
+- 102. As previously discussed under B.5, audit settlements are available in Saint Kitts and Nevis.
+While Saint Kitts and Nevis specifies that entering into an audit settlement does not prevent the taxpayer from having access to MAP, which can be found in section 10 of the MAP guidance, the relationship between access to MAP and audit settlements could be further detailed. - 103.
+No peer input was provided.